-- The amount of data shared by the generic deployment logic (the portion of the NodeApplication implementation that interprets the plan) and the specific deployment logic (the portion which has specific knowledge of how to manipulate components) made it hard to parallelize their installation in the context of a single component server since that data must be modified during installation. - Since groups of components installed to separate component servers can be considered separate deployment sub-tasks, these groupings could be also parallelized.
+- The amount of data shared by the generic deployment logic (the portion of the NodeApplication implementation that interprets the plan) and the specific deployment logic (the portion which has specific knowledge of how to manipulate components) made it hard to parallelize their installation since that data must be modified during installation. - Since groups of components installed to separate component servers can be considered separate deployment sub-tasks, these groupings could be also parallelized.